 New this year: Classes are being offered in two sessions.
 Students will need to register separately for each session.
 Study begins this fall on a virtual platform using Zoom, with phases built into Session I for potential reentry into the physical SCAA classrooms.
 Session II will have high expectations for live classes.

 Session I will run twelve weeks in length from September 14 – December 11.
 Registration opens June 18.
 Study begins this fall on a virtual platform using ZOOM.
 Students will receive the instruction at home from a device of their choice.
 More information regarding ZOOM can be found here.
 Note: with strict class-size limits, please register early to reserve your spot.
+Ongoing registration if space allows.

 Session II is fourteen weeks in length and begins January 25, with registration opening in mid-November.
 For Session II, again, SCAA’s expectation is for in-person classes as public health rules and mandates allow.
 Decisions and information regarding in-person classes will be forthcoming in December 2020 or January 2021.